unit-finance/unit-openapi-java-sdk/README.md

 ```

 ## About
-To create your customized version of the unit-java-sdk using our [open api project](https://github.com/unit-finance/openapi-unit-sdk)
+To generate a customized version of the unit-java-sdk using our [OpenAPI project](https://github.com/unit-finance/openapi-unit-sdk)
-we suggest using the open-generator-cli to generate the Java client.
-Here's the command to execute:
+we suggest using the open-generator-cli to generate the Java client using the following command:
 ```commandline
 openapi-generator-cli generate -g java -i openapi.json -o unit-java-sdk --additional-properties hideGenerationTimestamp=true
 ```
 Please note that the current generator version lacks support for deepObjects.
 After generating the Java client, if you wish to enable functionality for list parameters, you'll need to implement a serialization function.
-A sample of this function, named toParams(), can be found at client/model/ExecuteFilterParameter.java.
+A sample of this function, named `toParams()`, can be found in `client/model/ExecuteFilterParameter.java`.

 Additionally, modifications need to be made to the executeCall function in each GetList file that utilizes parameters:
 ```java